-- Understanding the motion of the component and the basic geometry of the mechanisms. - Understanding the process and methods of design of machines and elements. - The kinematics of machines deals with the motion of members of the mechanisms which includes the determination of velocities and acceleration of the machine members. - Abilities of developing equations pertaining to the design of machines. - Ability to design new machines or modify existing machine according to the need.
+- Understanding the motion of the component and the basic geometry of the mechanisms. - Understanding the process and methods of design of machines and elements. - The kinematics of machines deals with the motion of members of the mechanisms which includes the determination of velocities and acceleration of the machine members. - Abilities to develop equations pertaining to the design of machines. - Ability to design new machines or modify existing machines according to the need.

-Design Philosophy: Design process, Problem formation, Introduction to product design, various design models-Shigley model, Asimov model and Norton model, Need analysis, Strength considerations -standardization.
-Creativity, Creative techniques, Material selections, Notches and stress concentration, design for safety and Reliability.
+Design Philosophy: Design process, Problem formation, Introduction to product design, various design models-Shigley model, Asimov model, and Norton model, Need analysis, Strength considerations -standardization.
+Creativity, Creative techniques, Material selections, Notches and stress concentration, and design for safety and Reliability.

-Product Design: Product strategies, value, planning and specification, concept generation, concept selection, concept testing.
+Product Design: Product strategies, value, planning, and specification, concept generation, concept selection, and concept testing.

-Design for manufacturing: Forging design, Casting design, Design process for non metallic parts, Plastics, Rubber, Ceramic, Wood and Glass parts.
+Design for manufacturing: Forging design, Casting design, and Design process nonmetallic parts, Plastics, Rubber, Ceramic, Wood and, Glass parts.
 Material selection in machine design.